Skip to main content

 For meal planning, BMR and RMR are often treated interchangeably.
 These equations approximate resting needs in real-world use.

-BMR Calculator: Basal Metabolic Rate and TDEE
+Reading your BMR and TDEE

 Enter age, biological sex, height, and weight.
 Morning measurements before eating are most consistent because hydration and food intake shift weight by 1-3 pounds across the day.
 If you have a body-fat percentage from a DEXA scan, calipers, or a smart scale, switch to Katch-McArdle and enter the value; that runs the calculation from lean body mass instead of total weight, which usually tightens the estimate.